amartrics/data-100/assign_5.md

 ## Part 3: Written Statement

-It seems that out of all three models, the formula that relies on averaged covariates to produce a predicted count of Brunei-Darussalam's population is most accurate.
+Because Brunei-Darussalam's population is so small in the first place, there is not a lot of evident differentiation in the various plots of its population.
+The fact that only extremely small portions of the country appear on the plots of variation are proof of this.
+However, it seems that out of all three models, the formula that relies on averaged covariates to produce a predicted count of Brunei-Darussalam's population is most accurate.
 The graphs demonstrate the most reliability in terms of their cohesiveness and least amount of qualitative visual difference from the plotted WorldPop data.